h2oai/steam/docs/Installation.rst

   ssh <user>@<yarn_edge_node>

-2. Open another terminal window and start the Jetty server from within the Steam folder.
+2. Navigate to the Steam folder and start the Jetty server.
 This allows you to deploy models and run the Steam Prediction Service.

   ::